-Plant counts were taken initially, and results have been measured based on the percentage of residual plant counts remaining after the three and five-year periods.
+Plant counts were initially taken, and the trial results were evaluated based on the percentage of residual plant counts after three and five years.

-Initially, the trial was established at a dryland sowing rate of four kilograms per hectare, resulting in an average starting plant count of 37 plants per metre square, which suited our target of 30 – 40 plants per metre square based on our average annual 420 millimetres rainfall.
+The trial started with a dryland sowing rate of four kilograms per hectare, resulting in an average starting plant count of 37 plants per square meter, aligning with the target range of 30-40 plants per square meter based on the average annual rainfall of 420 millimeters.

 The graph presented in the report highlights the updated results after the five-year trial period, showcasing the performance differences and variations observed among varieties.
 Notably, some Highly Winter Active material exhibited a significant decline in performance during the recent two years.